-Describe how the program will provide opportunities for students to engage in healthy choices and behaviors.
-Describe how students will be served nutritious meals and/or snacks during the ELO-P hours of programing.
+Explain how the program will provide opportunities for students to engage in healthy choices and behaviors.
+Include the plan to provide nutritious meals and snacks and how opportunities for physical activity will be provided.

 Students in ELO-P programs are provided breakfast, lunch, supper and snacks during any day of attendance.
 This provides nutrition for our students in the 9 hour plus programs.
 All of the meals served are designed by our Nutrition Services department and adhere to state and federal health guidelines.
 Our programs also include nutrition curriculum that is utilized by staff.